 - TED 680b (3) Clinical Experience in Teaching

 - Bachelor’s degree in any field with a GPA of 3.0 or better

 - Successful completion of Program of Study and student teaching

-- Successful evaluation of all required assessments (performance and dispositions)and key evidences posted on TaskStream during the Spring and Fall semesters.
+- Successful evaluation of all required assessments using edTPA (Proficiency in North Carolina Professional Teaching Standards and Proficiency in Dispositions) during the Spring and Fall semesters.

-- Application for licensure through School of Education Office of Student Services.
+- Application for licensure through School of Education Office of Student Success.